Holiday Marketing Strategies For Your Restaurant in 2020

 The holiday season is also a great time to partner with local organizations as most of them are planning events during this time.
 You could use these events to interact with the local residents and turn them into regular customers.

-- Reach out to local school churches in your neighborhood to check if they are hosting any events for the holidays.
+- Reach out to schools and churches in your neighborhood to check if they are hosting any events for the holidays.

 - You can sponsor prizes or provide gift certificates for any contests or see if they could distribute coupons from your restaurant at these events.